spiros/nkua-health-data-science/docs/tutorial.md

 ## Part 4: importing and cleaning the observations file

-* Import the observations file in Pandas
+* Import the `observations` file in Pandas.
    * Count the number of rows and columns.
    * Examine the data types, do they look correct?
 Correct the data types where required.
-    * Counting unique values
+    * Counting unique values:
         * Count the number of unique patients.
         * Count the number of LOINC concept identifiers.
         * Count the number of unique encounters.
-   * Missing data
+   * Missing data:
         * Count the number of encounters that are missing the date of admission.
         * Count the number of encounters that are missing the date of discharge.
         * Count the number of encounters that are missing a diagnoses and the number of patients that are affected by this problem.

-* Import the LOINC data dictionary
+* Import the LOINC data dictionary:
     * Count the number of rows and columns.
     * Count the number of unique diagnoses.
     * Count and delete any rows where the `CODE` or `DESCRIPTION` values are missing.